• Menu

 Speaking to your provider can give you a LOT of good information, but there is literally NO way they can prepare you for all the things to expect at the hospital.
 Most often, they recommend and probably plan on you taking a prenatal class.

 When I taught prenatal classes for the hospital I realized that the traditional classes just weren’t working anymore.
-Mostly because most families did NOT take a class.
 It’s just SO hard to get your schedules to mesh with the hospital available classes (and the hospital classes fill SO fast).
 So, I created my own.
-I strongly believe it is the best class on the internet.
-My class has been around longer, I’m a better teacher, and I have more experience than any class I have seen (not to mention the price is right).
+I hope you’ll join me inside!

 So, what are YOU worried you’ll mess up in preparing for the hospital?
 Tell us in the comments!